the-turing-way/the-turing-way/communications/GSOD-applications/GSoD-2020-Project-Proposal.md

 I will focus on improving the accessibility of the material as it grows by adding an advanced filtering option to allow browsing its content by topics, relevance, or skill level by:

 i.
-Enhancing the user-friendliness of the online resource: The goal of The Turing Way is to transform data science practices to be more collaborative and inclusive.
+Creating templates for authors that ensures the user-friendliness of online resource they build: The goal of The Turing Way is to transform data science practices to be more collaborative and inclusive.
 This means the information in the book must be accessible to everyone across different skill levels, application domains, and personal characteristics including disabilities such as visual impairment.
 The guidelines and templates I develop will ensure authors write accessible content from the start.
 Accessible web content can be read consistently from different digital platforms, can be optimized as per the user’s requirement, and is understood clearly by a broad range of readers.